MicrosoftDocs/dataexplorer-docs/data-explorer/flow.md

    - Connection Name: A descriptive and meaningful name for the new connection.
    - Client ID: Your application ID.
    - Client Secret: Your application key.
    - Tenant: The ID of the Azure AD directory in which you created the application.
-For example, the Microsoft tenant ID is 72f988bf-86f1-41af-91ab-2d7cd011db47.

    ![Screenshot of Azure Data Explorer application authentication dialog box](./media/flow/flow-appauth.png)